TomaszGolan/hdf5_manipulator/README.md

   `./split.py --input /path/to/my/data/data.hdf5 --size 100`

-  will create `/path/to/my/data/data_XXX.hdf5` files, each with 100 entries
+  will create `/path/to/my/data/data_XXX.hdf5` files, each with 100 entries (the last one may have less no. of entries)

 ## Merge

-Merge hdf5 files (requires the same datasets in all input files):
+Merge hdf5 files (requires the same datasets, with the same shapes, in all input files):

 ```
 usage: ./merge.py <options>